unixbox-net/lh/README.md

   The installer automatically builds both .rpm and a binary.
-It will attempt to install via DNF (aka) it "should" install to **ANY** version of Rhel, Fedora, CentOS, Alma, Rocky... perhaps Oracle, Scientific, Amazon? ikd I build on rocky 8.9 but this applciation is built in c and should work on all UNIX/UNIX-like and GNU-Linux systems
+It will attempt to install via DNF (aka) it "should" install to **ANY** version of Rhel, Fedora, CentOS, Alma, Rocky... perhaps Oracle, Scientific, Amazon?.
+I test on rocky 8.9 but in theory the applciation its self is 100% clang and should compile on all UNIX/UNIX-like and GNU-Linux systems.

     output includes: binaries & rpm
       ~/lh/rpmbuild/BUILD/lh-1.0.0/lh (compiled binary)